pythonlearner1025/mariana/README.md

 Project Mariana asks what massive synthesis using AI might look like.

 # design philosophy
-- maximally exploit the long working memory advantage (long context window) LLMs have over humans
+- maximally exploit the working memory (context window) advantage LLMs have over humans
 - quality of research should scale with spend budget
 - agent should search to load diverse and high quality info into context